 Content warning: mental health illness, self-harm, suicide.

-To mark Mental Health Awareness Week, Just Like Us LGBTQ+ Ambassadors Millie Morfitt and Bradley Agnew share their stories of growing up LGBTQ+, their experiences with mental health issues, and share some practical tips for managing your mental health.
+To mark Youth Mental Health Day, Just Like Us LGBTQ+ Ambassadors Millie Morfitt and Bradley Agnew share their stories of growing up LGBTQ+, their experiences with mental health issues, and share some practical tips for managing your mental health.

 At 23 years old, I am incredibly proud of identifying as a gay woman and I would never wish to change my identity.
 However, I didn’t always feel this way.